MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 ---
-title: Create Users According to Licences  | Microsoft Docs
+title: Create Users According to Licences
 description: Describes how to add users to Business Central online or on-premises based on licences.
 author: edupont04
 ms.service: dynamics365-business-central